tbaptistal/MORPHE2US/docs/4_building_a_model.md

 ```
 morpheus_project/
 ├── data/
-│ ├── heatdemand_timeserie.json
+│ ├── demand_el.json
 │ ├── ...
-│ └── timeseries.json
+│ └── cf_wind.json
-└── MORPHE2US.xlsx
+├── MORPHE2US.xlsx        # your Excel inputs
+└── MORPHE2US_pipeline.py # the parser
 ```

-> 📌 **Recommendation:** Provide time series in `.json` format and fill all other data directly in the Excel file.
-The `.json` data should follow the format described [here](#json-input-data-structure).
-All `.json` files in the `morpheus_project/data` folder will be read by the Python parser and integrated into the model.

 ---

 ## ⚙️ Step 2: Generate the Model

-Use the MORPHE2US parser script to convert your input files into a SpineToolbox-compatible database.
+Use the MORPHE2US parser script to convert your input files into a Spine Toolbox-compatible database.

 ### 🔧 Command